Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene has eight doubles, two triples, five home runs, 19 walks and 18 RBI (56 total hits).
-He's also stolen five bases.
+- Greene has recorded 57 hits with nine doubles, two triples, five home runs and 19 walks.
+He has driven in 18 runs with five stolen bases.

-- Greene hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .400 with two doubles, a home run, five walks and two RBI.
+- Greene has recorded a base hit in six straight games.
+In his last 10 outings he is hitting .341 with four doubles, two home runs, seven walks and three RBI.

 Greene Recent Games